Recent Highlights

 Bio

 Growing up outside of Philadelphia, Pennsylvania, Charlotte Morris discovered her passion for music at a young age.
 “I’ve been playing instruments since I could walk and singing since I could talk,” the singer/songwriter explains.
 As a child, her parents would take her to classical concerts and musical theatre productions, igniting a fire inside of young Charlotte’s soul.
-“Every family car ride was filled with folk classics, musical theatre or classical music – Joni Mitchell, Judy Collins, Simon & Garfunkel, and Peter, Paul & Mary were all the soundtracks of my childhood.”
+“Every family car ride was filled with folk classics, musical theatre or classical music – Joni Mitchell, Judy Collins, Simon & Garfunkel, and Peter, Paul & Mary were all the soundtracks of my childhood,” Morris remembers.

 After starting violin lessons at the age of four, Charlotte taught herself how to play the guitar, piano (and melodica), ukulele, banjo, acoustic bass guitar and mandolin, and began taking her songwriting seriously by the age of twelve.
 “Music grew from something I loved to something I needed.
-That sounds wildly dramatic, I know, but before then I had never felt able to fully express myself.”
+That sounds wildly dramatic, I know, but before then I had never felt able to fully express myself,” says Morris.

-After moving to Nashville in 2021, Charlotte began establishing herself in the industry as an artist on the rise.
+After moving to Music City in 2021, Charlotte began establishing herself in the industry as an artist on the rise.
 In Spring 2021, she was selected as one of only 16 songwriters to participate in The Johnny Mercer Foundation’s Songwriters Project.
 During the project, she was mentored by world class writers including Lindy Robbins (Skyscraper, Day Drunk, Back to You) and Tony & Grammy Awards nominee Andrew Lippa (Wild Party, The Addams Family).

 Partnering with Charlotte Avenue Entertainment in June 2022, Morris released a deeply personal song about addiction and PTSD, “Good Kind of Hurt,” with the hope of spurring more conversation around the difficulties and misunderstandings of mental illness.
 She followed up that success with her nostalgia-filled, folk-driven, single “Tennessee”, and then, “Your Number One”, a driving song of empowerment.
 All of these singles led up to the release of Wild Child, Charlotte’s 2nd studio album, which took the industry by storm in September 2023.
 The album, personal, vulnerable, and authentic, has impacted listeners worldwide; from live television and radio performances, to extensive radio play in the Netherlands, the UK, and more, the album serves as an example of just how powerful music can be.